What are the GraphQL benefits over REST?

 Benefit #2: Using GraphQL, API versioning is no longer a problem

-Another scenario is when the needs arise for sunsetting older features, you can simply deprecate the server fields, but also allow them to keep on working.
+Another scenario is when the needs arise for sunsetting older features, you can deprecate the server fields and allow them to keep on working.
 With this gradual migration that uses backward compatibility functions, incremental versioning is no longer required.

 Benefit #3: GraphQL is dynamic

 One of the major benefits of GaphQL is the dynamism of the API, which allows you to define it quickly.
 Consequently, the frontend and backend teams can work more cordially with enhanced productivity.
 And the turnaround time for projects becomes faster.

 The benefits list is vast is here is a couple more:

 - Less data fetching –> Lower data transfer costs

 - Less data fetching –> Faster application load times